Governance OHM (GOHM) Hits Self Reported Market Capitalization of $196.16 Million

-Governance OHM (GOHM) traded 1.9% lower against the dollar during the 24 hour period ending at 13:00 PM ET on October 31st.
-During the last seven days, Governance OHM has traded down 1% against the dollar.
-One Governance OHM token can now be purchased for approximately $4,205.25 or 0.05973356 BTC on cryptocurrency exchanges.
-Governance OHM has a market capitalization of $196.16 million and approximately $19,249.33 worth of Governance OHM was traded on exchanges in the last 24 hours.
+Governance OHM (GOHM) traded up 0.8% against the US dollar during the 24-hour period ending at 0:00 AM ET on November 3rd.
+One Governance OHM token can now be purchased for about $4,297.14 or 0.06220784 BTC on exchanges.
+Governance OHM has a total market capitalization of $196.16 million and approximately $11,024.98 worth of Governance OHM was traded on exchanges in the last 24 hours.
+Over the last week, Governance OHM has traded 0.3% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.